surveyjs/survey-creator/docs/customize-question-types-create-specialized-question-types.md

+---
+title: Create Specialized Question Types | SurveyJS Documentation
+description: You can add custom question types to the collection of the built-in components for easier and more secure use of survey elements.
+---

 # Create Specialized Question Types

 Built-in question types are versatile and multi-functional, but in some cases, you need a question type with a more specific functionality.
 For example, you need to pre-populate a [Dropdown](/Documentation/Library?id=questiondropdownmodel) with a country list.
 You can use a regular Dropdown and customize it directly or you can create a specialized question type.
 The first approach is more straightforward, but the second results in a more reusable solution.
 Let's consider both.